 Why take this alternate: If you’d like an easier ride with more pavement and less climbing

 My choice: I took the main route, though I didn’t love it.
 Perhaps it was bad luck, but when I was there it was hot, smoky, and crowded with ATVs.
-That said, it’s consistent with the style of the GDMBR; nothing crazy here.
+That said, the terrain is consistent with the style of the GDMBR.
+Nothing crazy here, just steep gravel roads.